toz015/Multi-Layer-Kernel-Machine/README.md

 ## About

-This is a package for the implementation of the Multi-Layer Kernel Machines (MLKM), which are used for multi-scale nonparametric regression and confidence bands estimation.
+This is a project for the implementation of the Multi-Layer Kernel Machines (MLKM), which are used for multi-scale nonparametric regression and confidence bands estimation.
 The method integrates random feature projections with multi-layer structure.

 ## Dependencies
 - numpy, pandas, matplotlib, tqdm, scikit-learn